wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-ps-sql-create.md

 This article provides steps for how to create a SQL Server virtual machine in Azure by using the PowerShell cmdlets.
 

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.
-For the Resource Manager version of this topic, see [Provision a SQL Server virtual machine using Azure PowerShell Resource Manager](/documentation/articles/virtual-machines-windows-ps-sql-create/).
+[AZURE.INCLUDE [learn-about-deployment-models](../../includes/learn-about-deployment-models-classic-include.md)] For the Resource Manager version of this topic, see [Provision a SQL Server virtual machine using Azure PowerShell Resource Manager](/documentation/articles/virtual-machines-windows-ps-sql-create/).
 

 ## Install and configure PowerShell